top of page

 Port Royal had been held by the Spanish since Columbus first called it “the fairest island eyes have beheld” in 1494.
 When it came under English rule in 1655, they immersed it with their high end culture.
 It became the pirate capital of the world.
 Dozens of bars, brothels and gambling houses.
 Game On!

 Port Royal was sitting on a long sandy strip of land, surrounded by sea.
-In 1692 the earthquake permanently flooded large parts of Port Royal.
+In 1692, the earthquake permanently flooded large parts of Port Royal.
 For the "Sodom of the New World" it was 'Game Over'.

 It was also 'rien ne va plus' for captain Jack Sparrow.
 He was out of job.
 Since scuba diving tours to the drowned taverns of Port Royal was not a business back in those days, he had to look for a new postion.

-If he were a wise man, he would have joined his fellow 'kapers' in Dunkirk and Ostende, in Belgium.
+If he were a wise man, he would have joined his fellow 'kapers' at Dunkirk and Ostende, in Belgium.
 Kapers are the European pirates.
 The word 'kaper' seems to originate from the Frisian word 'kâpia', which means 'to buy'.
 Yeah right.

 From Ostende northwards, it turns out there were many places similarly situated as Port Royal, on long sandy strips.
 We count 19 islands in total.
 All islands were severely threathened by the sea for centuries.
 All suffered from huge floods, just like Port Royal and Atlantis.